RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-1.md

 * National Institute of Advanced Industrial Science and Technology (AIST, Japan).
 * Department of Robotics Engineering, Worcester Polytechnic Institute (USA).
 * Texas Robotics, The University of Texas at Austin (USA).
+* Department of Industrial Automation and Mechatronics, Technical University of Kosice (Slovak Republic).
 * Department of Automation Technological Processes and Manufacturing, Ternopil Ivan Puluj National Technical University (Ukraine).

 ## Materials